Mineral industry of Africa: Trade

 Africa's natural gas exporters included Algeria, which had 72% of the continent's natural gas exports, Nigeria, 13%, Egypt, 9%, and Libya, 6%.
 Europe received 91% of African total natural gas exports and was the destination of 95% of Africa's natural gas exports by pipeline and 88% of Africa's liquefied natural gas (LNG) exports.
 The United States received 11% of Africa's LNG exports, and countries of the Asia and the Pacific region, 1%.

 In 2005, Europe received 35% of Africa's petroleum exports; the United States, 32%; China, 10%; Japan, 2%; and other countries in Asia and the Pacific region, 12%.
 West African countries sent 45% of their exports to the United States and 32% to China, Japan, and other countries in the Asia and the Pacific region.
 North African countries sent 64% of their exports to Europe and 18% to the United States.
 Intraregional exports to African countries amounted to only 2% of total African petroleum exports.

 However, intraregional minerals trade was significant in the case of gold.
 South Africa imported 142,000 kilograms per year of gold, mostly from West African countries, to supply its gold refinery.
 A majority of African gold mine production was refined in South Africa before export to other regions.

 Most of Africa's copper and platinum group metals PGM production was exported in refined form.
 The majority of Africa's chromite production was processed into ferrochromium before export.
 For other commodities, which included bauxite, colored gemstones, diamond, iron ore, petroleum, and uranium, most of or all the continent's production was exported before downstream processing.

 The green transition opens for increased mineral demand

-The transition to clean or low-carbon energy technologies, such as solar photovoltaic, hydrogen, wind power, etc, is predicted to push up global demand for some key "green" minerals.
+The transition to clean or low-carbon energy technologies, such as electric vehicle batteries, solar photovoltaic, hydrogen, wind power, etc, is predicted to push up global demand for some key "green" minerals.
+These minerals have been deemed essential for a clean energy future.
+They also play a vital role in supporting rapid expansion of digital technologies such as mobile cellphones, computers, and semiconductors for artificial intelligence systems.

+“Green minerals” refers to minerals extracted and processed using sustainable, low-carbon methods in order to reduce environmental impacts of mining while establishing a reliable and ethically sourced supply of materials needed for global decarbonization.

 The International Energy Agency (IEA) has identified 37 such critical minerals and estimates that by 2050 global demand for these will increase by 235 per cent.
-Africa has large reserves of many of these green minerals, such as bauxite, cobalt, copper, chromium, manganese and graphite.
+Africa has large reserves of many of these green minerals, such as lithium, nickel, bauxite, cobalt, copper, chromium, manganese and graphite.
 The African Union has outlined a policy framework, the Africa Mining Vision, to leverage the continent’s mineral reserves and youth boom in pursuit of sustainable development and socio-economic transformation.
 Achieving these goals requires mineral-rich African economies to transition from commodity export to manufacture of higher value-added products.